Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Extended Related Work

-\paragraph{Privacy and Robustness.} LLMs are exposed to risks of privacy and data extraction attacks~\cite{privacyattack4}.
-DP-SGD~\cite{flemings2024differentially} introduces formal guarantees by adding Gaussian noise to clipped gradients, achieving $(\varepsilon, \delta)$-DP under strict accounting~\cite{lixianzhi2024finetuning}.
-Nevertheless, it suffers from increased compute, memory use, and degraded utility.
-Extensions like adaptive clipping and layer-wise noise scaling aim to mitigate this~\cite{lixianzhi2024finetuning}.
-PATE~\cite{papernot2016semi0supervised} aggregates teacher votes to train a student model privately.
-Parameter-efficient strategies like DP-BiTFiT~\cite{bu2024dpbitfit}, soft prompts~\cite{duan2023flocks}, and selective DP~\cite{shi2022just} offer better trade-offs.
-Our method avoids the need for noisy gradient updates by enforcing a compression bottleneck and comparison-based optimization, achieving $(\varepsilon=0, \delta=0)$ for all critical content, and targeting high-fidelity memorization pathways directly.
-This aligns with broader insights that data retention precision is a root cause of privacy and misuse~\cite{iclrflat,codegenreasoning}. \citet{yu2021differentially} proposed a meta-framework for differentially private fine-tuning pretrained language models, achieving state-of-the-art privacy-utility tradeoffs on standard NLP tasks.
-Their approach was inspired by the success of parameter-efficient fine-tuning methods, allowing for simpler and sparser algorithms while maintaining high utility and providing rigorous privacy guarantees.
-In this case, by leveraging DP-SGD with careful gradient clipping and noise addition, the framework ensures that the influence of any single data point on the model's parameters is bounded, thus protecting individual privacy.
-However, although the methods achieve strong performance, there is still a noticeable drop in accuracy compared to non-private fine-tuning, especially for smaller models or more complex tasks.
-Furthermore, the effectiveness of their DP fine-tuning approach is sensitive to hyperparameters such as learning rate, clipping norm, and noise multiplier, illustrating that careful fine-tuning is required to balance privacy and utility\@.
-Other works have focused on privacy-preserving strategies for instruction tuning and alignment of large language models.
+\paragraph{Privacy and Robustness.} Other works have focused on privacy-preserving strategies for instruction tuning and alignment of large language models.
 For instance, \citet{yu2024privacyalign} introduced a two-stage framework that addresses privacy risks not only during training, but also in the instruction collection phase.
 In this case, they first fine-tune a pretrained LLM using differentially private optimization (DP-Adam) to generate synthetic user instructions, and then apply a DP histogram-based distribution matching technique to resample instructions such that they resemble the distribution of the original private data.
 This approach ensures that both annotators and the final alignment pipeline never see raw user inputs, thereby preventing both direct exposure and downstream memorization.
 Applied to LLaMA~\cite{touvron2023llama} and Phi-models~\cite{li2023textbooks}, their approach achieved state-of-the-art performance in both supervised fine-tuning and RLHF settings, with utility comparable to non-private baselines.
 In particular, they highlight the importance of privacy-preserving data preparation in addition to model training\@.